geoserver/geoserver.github.io/_posts/2026-04-21-geoserver-3-rc-crowdfunding-success.md

 ## From campaign to release candidate

 The GeoServer 3 crowdfunding effort set a total target of **550,000 €**.
 Camptocamp, GeoCat, and GeoSolutions each committed **50,000 €**, establishing a community funding goal of **400,000 €**.
-In May 2025, the campaign [surpassed that goal](/behind%20the%20scenes/2025/05/13/gs3-crowdfunding-surpassed.html).
+In May 2025, the campaign [surpassed that goal]({% post_url 2025-05-13-gs3-crowdfunding-surpassed %}).

 That achievement mattered because GeoServer 3 was never a small upgrade.
 It required coordinated investment in core platform work that is essential for users, but often difficult to fund through routine maintenance alone:

-* migration to a modern Spring and Jakarta-based platform
+* migration to a modern Spring and Jakarta based platform
 * alignment with JDK 17 and current deployment environments
 * replacement of aging raster processing components with ImageN
 * stronger security and vulnerability management